stillhart/active_html_tags/README.md

 # Usage

-ActiveHtmlTags is a helper to use any kind of HTML tag as a direct method instead of passing it to `content_tag`.
+ActiveHtmlTags is a helper to use any kind of HTML tag as a direct method instead of passing it to `content_tag #` or `tag.#`.
 At the same time it allows for multiple arguments to be given and for smarter options.

 ```ruby
 # In any view using ApplicationHelper